Pradeep-gif-hub/Portfolio/README.md

 ---

 ## 🧠 AI Contribution
 Some portions of the site (code/design) were assisted using AI tools like Bolt and ChatGPT.
-All output has been reviewed and curated by Amarjeet Singh.
+All output has been reviewed and curated by Pradeep Awasthi.

 ---